Cordyceps (mace): properties, contraindications, how to take

 .

-The name of the mushroom comes from the ancient Greek word κορδύλη kordýlē, meaning 'mace', and the Latin suffix -ceps, which means 'with a head'.
-Why such an idea for a name?
+Cordyceps (also known as Chinese cordyceps, Chinese tentacle) is a species of parasitic fungiand.
+The name cordyceps is derived from the ancient Greek word κορδύλη kordýlē, meaning 'mace', and the Latin suffix -ceps, meaning 'with a head'.

 .